 Timms glanced briefly at Shirley before turning to Robert.
 "I'm sorry, but the confidentiality laws are quite clear.
 The family specifically did not waive their right to privacy."
 Robert extended his hand and shook with Timms.
 "Thank you for telling us this much."
 Timms waved it off.
 "Not a problem.
 Stephanie spent a lot of time visiting you and your son.
-I'd have been concerned as well."
+Your concern is understandable."
 Robert and Shirley didn't speak to each other until they reached their front door.